IsaacLuo/genome-block-editor/README.md

-this service uses cailab-auth as the SSO authtication, unless the "lcoal mode" is set this service uses cailab-conf project(private) to generate conf.json and .env files, however handwriting conf.json is also OK according conf.default.json
+this service uses cailab-auth as the SSO authtication, unless the "lcoal mode" is set this service uses cailab-conf project(private) to generate conf.json and .env files, however handwriting conf.json is also OK according conf.default.json it links to webexe project for executing long time process written by other languages.

 ## Run projects by Docker